-Ed Goldman is the author of THE GOLDMAN STATE and writes a thrice-weekly online column.
-When he was younger and more foolish, Ed was a daily columnist for the Sacramento Business Journal, as well as a monthly columnist both for Sacramento Magazine and Comstock’s Business Magazine.
-Ed is also the author of five books including Don’t Cry For Me, Ardent Reader; And Now, With Further Ado; But I Digress…, two plays and one musical.
+Ed Goldman is the author of THE GOLDMAN STATE.
+He writes a thrice-weekly online column.
+When Ed was younger and more foolish, he was a daily columnist for the Sacramento Business Journal, as well as a monthly columnist both for Sacramento Magazine and Comstock’s Business Magazine.
+Ed is also the author of five books including Don’t Cry For Me, Ardent Reader.
+And Now, With Further Ado… But I Digress…, two plays and one musical.

-Ed has taught journalism, public relations and marketing courses at three California State University campuses, two community colleges and the University of California Extension.
-In 1982, he founded Goldman Communications, Inc., a multiple award-winning marketing, PR and advertising consultancy.
+Ed has taught journalism, public relations, and marketing courses at three California State University campuses, two community colleges, and the University of California Extension.
+In 1982, he founded Goldman Communications, Inc. This is a multiple award-winning marketing, PR, and advertising consultancy.
 He would like to be the victim of a corporate takeover.

-Although Ed is no longer young and foolish, he’s still foolish as he chose to revisit a conversation he had about 7 years ago and re-interview Andrew Rogerson, the Certified Business Broker that is Rogerson Business Services.
+Although Ed is no longer young and foolish, he’s still foolish.
+This is because he chose to revisit a conversation he had about 7 years ago and re-interview Andrew Rogerson.
+Andrew is a Lifetime Certified Business Broker with Rogerson Business Services.
 So there are no misunderstandings, here is part of the interview Ed had with Andrew directly from The Goldman State.

-For the past 15 years, Rogerson, who’s 64, has been helping clients sell a variety of California businesses—as well as advise them on how to do valuations on companies and equipment, invest in franchises, buy companies and execute a diversity of tactical moves in the industry sector.
+For the past 15 years, Rogerson, who’s 64, has been helping clients sell a variety of California businesses.
+He also prepares valuations on companies and equipment.
+It also includes consulting or investing in franchises, buying companies, and executing a diversity of tactical moves in different industry sectors.
 What he provides through his firm, Rogerson Business Services, are pretty much one-off transactions—meaning, that while he gets plenty of referrals from satisfied customers, he rarely gets repeat business.

 “They sell their company, they’re done with me,” he says in a tone that may define the word chipper.
 “And that’s just fine.”